atomix/atomix.github.io/copycat/docs/getting-started.md

 future.join();
 ```

-When a server is bootstrapped, it forms a *new* cluster single node cluster to which additional servers can be joined.
+When a server is bootstrapped, it forms a *new* single node cluster to which additional servers can be joined.

 ## Joining an Existing Cluster